 - A Financial Statement must be completed.
 If your annual income is less than $75,000, a pink short form Financial Statement is required.
-(Click here for form– Print on pink paper) If your annual income is more than $75,000, a pink Long form Financial Statement is required.
-(Click here for form-Print on pink paper)
+(Print on pink paper) If your annual income is more than $75,000, a pink Long form Financial Statement is required.
+(Print on purple paper)

 Where to file:

 All papers above should be filed: